 Webinar on Deputyship Duties

-This webinar (duration: 50 minutes) is a guide on the duties of a deputy.
-This webinar includes information about the deputy’s roles and responsibilities towards the person they act for, how they should understand and comply with their court order, and how to fill in the deputy report form.
+This 50-minute webinar is a guide on the duties of a deputy.
+This webinar includes information about the deputy’s roles and responsibilities towards the person they act for, how they should understand and comply with their court order, and how to fill out the deputy report form.

 Source: Ministry of Social & Family Development